A project by non-profit partners to provide better shelter in Matamoros, Mexico for asylum seekers

 For more details see: Villanova Engineering Design

 Safe Drinking Water

 Dignity Village will provide safe drinking water to the residents of the village.
 The proposed plan for safe drinking water is to operate two AquaBlocks filtration systems each capable of delivering 1500 liters of safe drinking water every hour.
 There is deliberate redundancy in this plan to ensure that safe water is available even if one unit becomes inoperable.

 These units are available from the Planet Water Foundation (planet-water.org)

-Dignity Village will install and maintain sanitation systems adequate to the needs of the residents of the village.
-These will include both well-maintained porta potties and also plumbed temporary toilet and shower facilities based on trailer platforms and maintained by the village team and serviced adequately to ensure a clean and safe environment.
+Federal authorities are installing sanitation systems for the needs of the residents of the village.
+These include both porta potties and also plumbed temporary toilet and shower facilities.

 To promote a sense of community, pride, and self-sufficiency within Dignity Village residents will be asked to provide services that would be mutually beneficial to the entire village.
 This would be voluntary and could include the following skills with verification of competency: